 If you have concerns of significant harm report to the named Social Worker or contact FPOC on 0345 6789021.
 If you feel the child is at risk of immediate harm report to police.
 For non-urgent welfare concerns, with parental consent, you can email the MARF to compass.referrals@shropshire.gov.uk

-7. Online safety in
+7. Online safety in St Thomas and St Anne’s CE Primary School

-will continue to provide a safe environment, including online.
+St Thomas and St Anne’s CE Primary School will continue to provide a safe environment, including online.
 This includes the use of an online filtering system.

 Where students are using computers in school, appropriate supervision will be in place.

-Children and online safety away from
+Children and online safety away from St Thomas and St Anne’s CE Primary School

 It is important that all staff who interact with children, including online, continue to look out for signs a child may be at risk.
 Any such concerns should be dealt with as per the Child Protection & Safeguarding policy and where appropriate referrals should still be made to children’s social care and as required, the police.